ArthurZey/arthurzey.github.io/_pages/stubs/superpowers.md

 First, I want to talk about the mechanics and constraints of this power:

-* can go back 5 second or 5 years, back into my own body with everything that I now know
+* can go back any length of time, 5 second or 5 years, back into my own body with everything that I now know
 * no fast-forwarding
 * what happens if I die
 * no jumping to a previous timeline